digipolisantwerp/auth_aspnetcore_deprecated/README.md

 When placing the **AuthorizeByConvention** attribute on an api controller or action some conventions are applied to determine which permission the user must have to access the resource.

+This attribute can only be used with the JwtHeaderAuth scheme (Web Api projects / api controllers).

 The convention is that the user must have a permission with following structure: {action}-{resource}.

 The {action} part is translated to the http method used for the controller action.